aldisatrioa/loopback-connector-neo4j-graph/README.md

 );
 ```

-Note: For transactional queries, transaction may be passed in options.tx
+Note: For transactional queries, the transaction may be passed in options.tx